bxparks/rpn83p/USER_GUIDE.md

 arithmetic buttons bound to their floating point operations, but it became too confusing to see hex, octal, or binary digits on the display, but get floating point results when performing an arithmetic operation such as `/`.
-The RPN83P follows the lead of the HP-42S to change the arithmetic operations to integer operations.
+The RPN83P follows the lead of the HP-42S so that the arithmetic keyboard buttons trigger the integer operations instead of floating point operations.

 For example, suppose the following numbers are in the RPN stack *before* entering the `BASE` menu: